Introduction to Psychology

 - Mental health: a look at how mental health is studied and some of the models of mental illness.
 This session will look at mental illness and how it is treated, as well as discussing the problems with ‘labelling’ those with mental illnesses.

-- Participation: awarded according to engagement in class and homework activities: (20%)
+- Practical: Class participation - awarded according to engagement in class and homework activities (20%)

 - ECTS value: 0